tranducle/tranducle.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**
 🥳 2023/10/17: Congratulations Phuc Hao Do, on the newly accepted papers at [SOICT 2023](https://soict.org/).
-The accepted papers: "_Leveraging FFT and Hybrid Efficientnet for Enhanced Action Recognition in Video Sequences_".
+The accepted paper: "_Leveraging FFT and Hybrid Efficientnet for Enhanced Action Recognition in Video Sequences_".

 ✍️ 2023/10/16: My new post on the Security Brief series: [Security Brief - P10 - Understanding RAID](https://lepuchin.com/security-brief-p10-understanding-raid)